What we’ve been up to all these years

 As with most modern businesses recent years have included social networking and we now have a Facebook page.

 From 2011 until present Lightning Motorcycle Training is run by RD Education Ltd as a not-for-profit company.
 All profit relating from our training activities will now be put back into improving motorcycle training and road safety.
-This website is still run and owned by Lightning Motorcycle Training (UK) Ltd.

 As a company we put the well-being of our customers and employees first.
 Nothing matters more than people should feel welcome and relaxed while learning important life-saving skills.
 The comments on Facebook more than testify that we have succeeded.